About MoM

 During my free time, I enjoy rollerblading, beach volleyball, and reading with my cat curled up beside me.
 I am very excited to start my midwifery journey with the team at M.O.M.!

-This student is in their first clinical placement under the close supervision of a registered midwife (12 weeks).
-The focus of learning is introductory skills for care during the pregnancy and postpartum periods.
-(May to July 2026)
+This student is in their first clinical placement under the close supervision of a registered midwife (12 weeks x 2).
+The focus of learning is introductory skills for care during the pregnancy and postpartum periods, transitioning to focus on management of low risk labour and birth.
+(May to December 2026)